University of South Carolina: Housing

-Nine-story Patterson Hall, with a capacity of approximately 600 freshmen, is the university's largest residence hall.
-The tallest and most notable landmark on the Columbia campus is the 18-story Capstone House.
-Top of Carolina Dining Room is on the 18th floor and was the only revolving restaurant on an American college campus.
 In the fall of 2004, the $29 million West Quad (now Green Quad) opened and became one of only four in the world to be certified by the U.S. Green Building Council's Leadership in Energy and Environmental Design (LEED) program.
 The 172000 sqft complex includes three four-story buildings.
-West Quad, which was built with a significant amount of recycled materials, ranging from the cement blocks and copper roof to the interior carpet, is also intended to encourage students to learn more about their environment.

 Since campus academic enrollment exceeds the capacity of on-campus housing, the university is adding more residence halls, most of which will be suite-style.
 As a result, some students live in popular off-campus housing.